QuChunhe/study/Maths.md

 Many of these advantages are presented in detail in the popular textbook by Berger
 * Bayesian methods provide the user with the ability to formally incorporate prior information.
+* Inferences are conditional on the actual data.
+* The reason for stopping the experimentation does not affect Bayesian inference.
+* Bayesian answers are more easily interpretable by nonspecialists.
+* All Bayesian analyses follow directly from the posterior; no separate theories of estimation, testing, multiple comparisons, etc. are needed.
+* Any question can be directly answered through Bayesian analysis.
+* Bayes and EB procedures possess numerous optimality properties.

 K. Krishnamoorthy， Handbook of Statistical Distributions with Applications Second Edition，CRC Press， 2016